 In very few circumstances, a travel agent will send gratuities to the service provider in advance.
-But this is uncommon and it should be made very clear to you.
-Therefore, whether booking online or with a travel agency, you should still carry a bit of cash.
+But this is uncommon, and it should be made very clear to you.
+Therefore, whether booking online or with a travel agency, you should still carry some cash.

 What’s Better About Using A Travel Agent?

-After reading to this point, you may already have some ideas about what the pros are when it comes to using a travel agent.
+After reading this point, you may already have some ideas about the pros of using a travel agent.
 The truth is that booking with a travel agent is not an outdated idea and can be a great choice for many reasons.

 Travel Agents are Experts

-Keep in mind that it is the travel agent’s full-time job to make sure their clients’ vacations are unforgettable and as flawless as possible.
+Remember that it is the travel agent’s full-time job to ensure their clients’ vacations are unforgettable and as flawless as possible.

-Whether it’s a classic travel agent working with you in-person or a big agency with a website to book your trip, they want to be as knowledgeable as possible for that reason.
+Whether it’s a classic travel agent working with you in-person or a big agency with a website to book your trip, they want to be as knowledgeable as possible.